Google must face shareholder proceedings claiming to hide security risks | ExBulletin

 Google must face shareholder proceedings claiming to hide security risks

-June 16 (Reuters)-Wednesday U.S. Court of Appeals accuses Google parent Alphabet Inc (GOOGL.O) shareholders of fraudulently concealing security vulnerabilities, including Google+ social networks.
-Revived the lawsuit.
+(Reuters) The US Court of Appeals reinstated a lawsuit on Wednesday accusing Google’s parent Alphabet Inc’s shareholders of misleading them by concealing security vulnerabilities, including Google+ social networks.

-San Francisco’s 9th U.S. Circuit Court of Appeals said the case was known to Alphabet’s then CEO Larry Page and his successor, Sundar Pichai, about internal notes on bugs and security issues.
-From an investor who said he had raised a “strong reasoning” that he intentionally hid information.
+The 9th U.S. Circuit Court of Appeals in San Francisco raises strong speculation that the proceedings were known to Alphabet and its then CEO Larry Page about internal notes on bugs and security issues, with Alphabet quarterly.
+He said he intentionally withheld information from each investor report. ..

-Alphabet and its attorneys did not immediately respond to requests for comment on the 3-0 decision.
+After an article in The Wall Street Journal in October 2018 discussed notes, Alphabet’s stock price fell, and Google feared regulatory scrutiny and reputational damage, which was the personal data of hundreds of thousands of Google+ users.
+He said he hid what was published as.

-A Rhode Island-led lawsuit followed an article in The Wall Street Journal in October 2018, with Google concealing the disclosure of personal data of nearly 500,000 Google+ users because of fears of regulatory scrutiny and reputational damage.
-Said.
+Google later admitted that the data had been released and was criticized by Congress for concealing the lack of security.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online